Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 ![Millionaire Calculator Ad](https://starwarsfan2099.github.io/public/2021-02-23/ad.jpg){:.shadow}
 {: refdef}

 The machines were produced all the way up to the early 1930's and sold by a single American distributer.
 Early machines used sliders and a multiplication lever, and were set in a wooden case.
 As the years progressed, other options were added such as an electric motor drive, stand, and keyboard controls.
-Most machines, due to the cost, were bought and used by large businesses, governments, or scientists.
-Eventually, the speed and shrinking size of electric rotary calculators meant less of the machines were sold.
+Most machines, due to the cost, were bought and used by large businesses, such as insurance companies, the government, or scientists.
+Eventually, the speed and shrinking size of electric rotary calculators meant less of these machines were sold.
 Eventually production of these calculators stopped and *Egli* focused on their other machine, the Madas.

 ## Model VIIIe